vitoc/sto/README.md

 * Read: [Communicating with Markdown](https://lab.github.com/githubtraining/communicating-using-markdown)
 * Read: [Forking projects](https://guides.github.com/activities/forking/)
-* Do: Fork this project, replace the bullet points for tasks within this document with ticks on tasks that you'd completed
+* Do: Fork this project, replace the bullet points for tasks within this document with ticks on tasks that you'd completed (You can just use the edit functio in GitHub to do this).

 ### Sprint 3: Getting familiar with VS Code as an IDE